 This process is called Infrastructure as Code and will allow your IT team to deploy hundreds of applications in minutes.
 It will dramatically simplify cloud migration for your IT team and will enable all of your departments to seamlessly move to the cloud.

 Now that your workloads have migrated to the cloud, you must begin constant cloud optimization to ensure peak performance.
 Your applications will need to be monitored for efficiency, and resource usage will need to be adjusted for maximum productivity.

 You must also keep your cloud spend in check.

 Over 75% of companies report exceeding their budget by at least 50% within one year of moving to the cloud.

 You can avoid such expenses by rightsizing your applications on a constant basis.

 Rightsizing entails provisioning resources in line with the changing requirements of your applications.
 During peak periods, you should adjust your settings to provide more resources to applications.
 But as soon as your workloads return to original benchmarks, you should throttle back for maximum savings.
 This process can be entirely automated via Infrastructure as Code.

 Optimization will also help you modernize your applications.
 The cloud grants you access to new updates that might not have been available to you otherwise.
 This will significantly help your business maintain its competitive edge.

-These five stages will help your company move to the cloud seamlessly and within budget.
+These five stages will help adopt your company’s cloud migration strategy seamlessly and within budget.